-- The ModuLase project logo, which will be used in all dissemination material and activities, as well as logos of all ModuLase partners. - Narrative text contained in the initial ModuLase project presentation, which will be used by the ModuLase Consortium and the Commission for dissemination purposes. - A press release, produced at the start of the project to launch the dissemination activity of the ModuLase project. - An overview of communication and dissemination activities that will be implemented in the course of the project.
+- The ModuLase project logo, which will be used in all dissemination material and activities, as well as logos of all ModuLase partners. - Narrative text contained in the initial ModuLase project presentation, which will be used by the ModuLase Consortium and the Commission for dissemination purposes. - A description of the ModuLase project website, which is one of the main tools for disseminating the ModuLase results among potential users and customers. - Specific news articles and/or dedicated webpages featuring ModuLase information within the project partners' own website. - Dissemination material, such as pen drives, flyers, posters, roll-up, used within the project for raising awareness about the ModuLase project among various target users and for attracting potential customers. - A press release, produced at the start of the project to launch the dissemination activity of the ModuLase project.

+• An overview of communication and dissemination activities that will be implemented in the course of the project.

-2 ModuLase and Partners Logos
+2 ModuLase and Partner Logos

-The ModuLase logo (Figure 2) will be used in all dissemination material for project events and dissemination activities (e.g presentations, publications, leaflets, brochures, project website) and in the project website.
+The ModuLase logo, Figure 2, will be used in all dissemination material for project events and dissemination activities (e.g presentations, publications, leaflets, brochures, project website) and in the project website.

-Logos of the ModuLase partners are also shown from Figure 2 to Figure 10.
+Logos of the ModuLase partners are also shown from Figures 3 to 10.

-Figure 2 ModuLase Logo
+Figure 2 ModuLase Logo.

-Figure 3 Logo of the partner TWI Ltd (TWI)
+Figure 3 Logo of the partner TWI Ltd (TWI).